Learning mentors offer support and guidance to children, young people, and sometimes adults, who experience difficulties with their learning

 - Local Government Jobs

-Training is usually on the job.
-In the first year of employment, most learning mentors will build up a portfolio detailing their activities and attend several days of training.
-They will learn from colleagues and senior staff.
+Training is usually on the job from colleagues and senior staff.
+In the first year of employment, you should aim to build up a portfolio detailing your activities and attend several days of training.

-Many newly appointed learning mentors will undertake an induction programme, which aims to ensure all support staff are able to carry out their responsibilities competently and with confidence.
-It should allow them to supply dependable support to learners while upholding school policies.
+As a newly appointed learning mentor, you'll undertake an induction programme, which aims to ensure all support staff are able to carry out their responsibilities competently and with confidence.
+It should help you to provide dependable support to learners while upholding school policies.

 Internal and external training may be available in particular areas relevant to the needs of the school, for example:

-Learning mentors are usually responsible for their own career development and need to seek out in-house and external opportunities relevant to their role.
+You are responsible for your own career development and will need to seek out in-house and external opportunities relevant to your role.

-It is possible to begin as an assistant learning mentor or learning mentor and then progress, through experience, to the role of lead learning mentor or learning mentor coordinator, coordinating the work of a group of learning mentors in a cluster of schools.
+You could begin your career as an assistant learning mentor or learning mentor and then progress, through experience, to the role of lead learning mentor or learning mentor coordinator, coordinating the work of a group of learning mentors in a cluster of schools.

-With experience it is possible to specialise in working with particular client groups, for example excluded students.
+With experience it's possible to specialise in working with particular client groups, for example excluded students.

-Learning mentors may also undertake further training and qualifications to move across into other related professions such as:
+You could also undertake further training and qualifications to move into other related professions, such as: